kimyunoo/4782_final/README.md

 ## 4. RE-IMPLEMENTATION DETAILS
 -----------------------------------------------------------------------------------------------------

 Used CIFAR-10 as training + test dataset, regnetx-400mf (5M parameters) as teacher model for distillation.
 Used Top-1 accuracy on the CIFAR-10 test set as our evaluation metric.
 Ran for 20 epochs due to GPU constraints.
-Original paper trained 300 epochs on ImageNet, proposed 7200 epochs for CIFAR-10.
-Used RegNetY-16GF (84M parameters) as teacher model.
+Original paper trained 300 epochs on ImageNet, proposed 7200 epochs for CIFAR-10, used RegNetY-16GF (84M parameters) as teacher model.

 ## 5. REPRODUCTION STEPS
 -----------------------------------------------------------------------------------------------------